Linear Discriminant Analysis with the Randomized Kaczmarz Method: Numerical Experiments

 \subsection{Experimental Setup}

-Our comparison metrics include the angle (in degrees) from LDA-GM and classification accuracy.
-We compute the angle without the intercept since the LDA-GM direction vector does not employ an intercept.
-For each result below, we present the mean of the comparison metric computed over 20 replicates for each combination of step-size $c$ and number of iterations $k$.
-Values for the step-size are $c=0.1, 0.2, 0.3, 0.4$, and $0.5$.
-Values for the number of iterations vary by dataset, and we detail these in their respective sections below.
+In the first set of experiments, our comparison metrics include the angle (in degrees) from gmLDA and classification accuracy.
+We compute the angle without the intercept since gmLDA does not employ one.
+Whenever possible, we obtain the classifier for gmLDA with the \verb|lda| function in the \verb|MASS| package for R since it is the defacto method for performing LDA in R. In cases where the LDA classifier from \verb|MASS| does not coincide with the gmLDA classifier from \eqref{eqn:discriminantfuncs-v3}, we instead employ \eqref{eqn:discriminantfuncs-v3}.
+For each scenario, we present the mean of the comparison metric over 20 replicates for each combination of step-size $c$ and number of iterations $k$.
+Values for $c$ are $0.1, 0.3, 0.5, 0.7$, and $0.9$.
+Values for $k$ vary by dataset.

-Whenever possible, we obtain the direction vector for LDA-GM with the \verb|lda| function in the \verb|MASS| package for R since it is the defacto method for performing Gaussian model LDA in R. In some cases, however, the LDA direction vector from the \verb|MASS| package does not coincide with the direction vector from Algorithm \ref{alg:gaussianLDA}.
-In these cases, we obtain the LDA-GM direction vector with Algorithm \ref{alg:gaussianLDA}.
-We employ Algorithms \ref{alg:lda-ls} and \ref{alg:lda-rk} with row-weight sampling to obtain the LDA-LS and LDA-RK direction vectors, respectively.
+In the second set of experiments, our comparison metrics include classification accuracy and time (in seconds).
+We compute the gmLDA classifier using the \verb|LinearDiscriminantAnalysis| module from the Scikit-learn package for Python \cite{scikit-learn}.
+For each scenario, we present boxplots of the comparison metric over $100$ replicates for each combination of step-size $c$ and number of iterations $k$.
+Values for $c$ are $0.1, 0.3, 0.5, 0.7$, and $0.9$.
+Values $k$ are $500, 1{,}000, 1{,}500, 2{,}000$, and $2{,}500$.